|Education is a path, not a destination|

 WHAT IS LEAP?

-LEAP is a pro-bono initiative primarily aimed at raising awareness among youths-at-risk on their legal rights, and the possible legal consequences of their actions.
-The aim of this project would be to ultimately allow youths to be more aware of the heavy price that comes with committing crimes.
-We also encourage them to direct their attention to more meaningful and socially enriching activities as well.
+LEAP is a pro-bono initiative primarily aimed at raising awareness among youth-at-risk on their legal rights, and the possible legal consequences of their actions.
+The aim of this project is to ultimately allow youths to be more aware of the heavy price that comes with committing crimes.
+We also encourage them to direct their attention to more meaningful and socially enriching activities.

-At such a young age, these youth are more likely to go astray, either committing crimes on their own or becoming victims of certain crimes, and this may happen because they are unaware of their legal rights and responsibilities.
-LEAP thus aims to increase their access to justice, by inculcating in these youths basic legal knowledge of the consequences of their actions, and the organizations that they can approach for assistance.
+At such a young age, these youth are more likely to go astray, either committing crimes on their own or falling victim to certain crimes.
+This may happen because they are unaware of their legal rights and responsibilities.
+LEAP thus aims to increase their access to justice, by inculcating in these youth basic legal knowledge of the consequences of their actions, and the organizations which they can approach for assistance.

 WHO DO WE WORK WITH?

-Typically aged between 13-17, LEAP’s target audience has been youths in general.
-However, LEAP has grown to focus specifically on youths that are believed to be at-risk because of their disadvantaged backgrounds.
+Typically aged between 13-17, LEAP’s target audience has been youth in general.
+However, LEAP has grown to focus specifically on youth who are believed to be at-risk because of their disadvantaged backgrounds.
 LEAP is currently a partner with various organizations, and through these partnerships LEAP is able to reach out to a large group of young people (who are at an impressionable stage of their lives), and impart to them essential legal knowledge that would guide them towards making better decisions.